Agustin-Vidal-Holberton/holbertonschool-low_level_programming/variables_if_else_while/README.md

-6-print_numberz.c: This prograrm will prints all single digits numbers of base 10 starting from 0, followed by a new line 7-print_tebahpla.c: This program will prints the lowercase alphabet in reverse, followed by a new line 8-print_base16.c: This program will print numbers 0-9 and letters a-f
+6-print_numberz.c: This prograrm will prints all single digits numbers of base 10 starting from 0, followed by a new line 7-print_tebahpla.c: This program will prints the lowercase alphabet in reverse, followed by a new line 8-print_base16.c: This program will print numbers 0-9 and letters a-f 9-print_comb.c: This program will prints all possible combinations of single-digit numbers followed by a comma and a space